|

 Even before Toy Story 2 was released in theaters in 1999, we were hearing rumors of Toy Story 3.
 The buzz, if you'll forgive the term, was that Pixar was less interested in making the second sequel in the Toy Story saga than Disney because the creative team was disappointed with the other offshoots Disney had produced - the Buzz Lightyear video and children's TV series - and further that they simply didn't have their hearts in the project.
 After all, this is a creative bunch who much prefer to try new things than to rehash a well-worn concept.

-Meanwhile, back at The Mouse Factory, CEO Michael Eisner is facing a proxy battle with forces lining up behind ousted VP of Animation and Walt's nephew, Roy Disney, the Company has just had a hostile take-over offer from Comcast Communications, the Winnie The Pooh lawsuit is going to cost the Company mega-millions, and the ABC television network has quietly fallen to fourth place behind CBS, NBC, and Fox - all converging in an impending stockholders meeting in March.
+Meanwhile, back at The Mouse Factory, CEO Michael Eisner was facing a proxy battle with an array of formidable forces lining up behind ousted VP of Animation and Walt's nephew, Roy Disney, the Company has just had a hostile take-over offer from Comcast Communications, the Winnie The Pooh lawsuit is going to cost the Company mega-millions, and the ABC television network has quietly fallen to fourth place behind CBS, NBC, and Fox - all converging in an impending stockholders meeting in March.
 So, to bolster their public image a bit, they announce a possible increase in the stock dividend and let loose with the story that they're beginning internal production processes on Toy Story 3 on their own, exercising their rights to produce sequels and derivative works under the old contract.
 Is it a ploy to pressure Pixar to play ball or are they just so desparate to find something for the animation division to do while they're all waiting for their resume's to be Xeroxed?
 Is it a disaster in the making?
 Can Buzz and Woody save the day again?
-Only time will tell.
+Now we know the whole story.

 Update: August 17, 2004 - Pixar's annual stockholders meeting is August 20.
 We'll be attending the meeting and will report any news.
 CEO Steve Jobs' health problems will likely keep him from presiding as he normally does, but I'm sure we'll hear from him at least indirectly on his plans for the company.
 We're going to try to press company officials into commenting on the state of negotiations with Disney.
 There are rumors that there have been informal contacts between the two sides over resumption of the process.
 And we're anxious to pick up any details that might emerge about the projects that directors Andrew Stanton and Pete Docter are working on.